 Keep in mind, they are residential areas, but you will find a pedestrian/roadside from where you can pause to take pictures.

-Don’t forget to add some shopping and food break in between.
+Don’t forget to add some shopping and food breaks in between.
 There are tons of restaurants and cafes (of all cuisines and favor) to satisfy your appetite.

 Some of our favorite restaurants, where we pigged out on all days we stayed in Dubrovnik

-- Buža Bar or Buza Cafe for drinks
+- Buža Bar or Buza Cafe for drinks, also known as the Cliff Bar

 - Gradska Kavana Arsenal Restaurant – Located near the Rector’s Palace and inside the old town, this is a fine dining option for your Dubrovnik visit.
 The evening light and the amazing meal options will impress you.
 This restaurant specializes in local Croatian cuisine, seafood, Mediterranean, and European food.
 There are also options for drinks only during the day.